vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

    - For each data point a 136-dim high level features vector via the "mid_feature_extraction" method of pyAudioAnalysis.
 The calculations are based m_win=m_step=1 and s_win=s_step=0.05.

-     The points (along with their labels) are saved in the "training_data_hlf.pickle" file.
+     The points (along with their labels) are saved in the "training_data_hlf.pickle" file. (see "files" folder)

    - For each data point at least one (or more) spectogram(s) of size (74, 200) via the "spectogram" method of pyAudioAnalysis.
 We note that spectograms that correspond to the same data point have the same label.
 Eventually, the 1031 data points yield 1491 spectograms.